John Deathridge: Professional life

-Deathridge is regarded as one of the world's foremost Wagner experts and a noted authority on Beethoven.
-Now King Edward VII Professor of Music at King's College London, as well as a former Head of the Department of Music at that institution, he has been active as a conductor, organ recitalist and piano accompanist.
+Deathridge is one of the world's foremost Wagner experts and a noted authority on Beethoven.
+Previously King Edward VII Professor of Music at King's College London, as well as a former Head of the Department of Music at that institution, he has been active as a conductor, organ recitalist and piano accompanist.
 His career includes being a radio and television broadcaster and a reviewer for scholarly music journals in Germany and the United Kingdom.

 Between 2005 and 2008 he served as president of the Royal Musical Association, Britain's foremost learned music society.
 Music and social theory is a keen research interest of Deathridge, in particular the work of Theodor W. Adorno.
 However, his main area of research remains 19th and 20th-century German music, especially Wagner.

-Since December 2011, John Deathridge is member of the board of the European Academy of Music Theatre.
+Since December 2011, Deathridge is member of the board of the European Academy of Music Theatre.